Marie Sklodowska-Curie Actions (MSCA) Postdoctoral Fellowships

 The Faculty of Humanities and Social Sciences at the University of Liverpool welcomes expressions of interest from outstanding early-career researchers whose research interests align with those of colleagues across the HSS Faculty’s Departments, and/or their Research Centres and Research Groups.
 For more information, please consult this page which provides details about all Departments based in the Faculty of Humanities and Social sciences.
 The process below is only offered to candidates who will be based in these Departments.

-The HSS Faculty also welcomes expressions of interest which align and fit with our interdisciplinary Faculty Research Themes.
+The HSS Faculty also welcomes expressions of interest which align and fit with our interdisciplinary Faculty areas of research expertise.
 We particularly encourage applications aligning with:

 - our Heritage Institute